AdobeDocs/commerce-pwa-studio/src/pages/integrations/analytics/custom-events/index.md

 # Creating custom events

-PWA Studio 12.5 contains an eventing framework with a series of default events that cover common scenarios.
+PWA Studio 12.5 adds an eventing framework to capture a set of default, everyday shopper interactions on your storefronts.
-By creating and importing a custom extension, it is possible to add new events so that you may track specific user interactions beyond what is included in the default package.
+You can also extend the framework by adding additional events to track user interactions beyond those in the default package.

 PWA Studio provides a [sample extension](https://github.com/magento/pwa-studio/tree/develop/packages/extensions/experience-platform-connector/) that shows how to add a custom event.

-In the sample extension, the `SEARCH_RESPONSE` event is being tracked.
-This event is fired when a search result is returned from Adobe Commerce, with either results or a `EMPTY_RESULT` response.
+In this sample extension, we added a `SEARCH_RESPONSE` event.
+This event fires when a search result or an `EMPTY_RESULT` response is returned from Adobe Commerce.

-These files can be used as a starting point for a custom event extension.
+These files can be used as a starting point to create your own custom events.

 ## searchResponseReceived.js